uchiha-vivek/Hack-This-Fall-2024-Virtual/README.md

    streamlit run app.py
    ```

-8. Open your web browser and go to `http://localhost:8501` to use BlightSight!
+8. Open your web browser and go to `http://localhost:8501` to use ScoreSmart!

 ## 👥 Team

-Meet the brilliant minds behind BlightSight:
+Meet the brilliant minds behind ScoreSmart: